emmapapaioan/RecipeBook/README.md

 ## Acknowledgments
 I would like to thank Maximilian Schwarzmüller for creating the "The Complete Guide to Angular 2" Udemy course , which has been a great resource for learning Angular development.
 This is a project that I am building to practice Angular development.
 It is still under construction and I am building it as I follow the specific course.
-You can find the course here https://www.udemy.com/course/the-complete-guide-to-angular-2/.
+You can find the course here <a href="https://www.udemy.com/course/the-complete-guide-to-angular-2/" target="_blank">The Complete Guide to Angular 2</a>
+.